odestry/shopify-cli-3-workshop/README.md

 ## Caveats

-There are some few caveats, the first is that the `shopify theme dev` command deosn't support `--password` flag which means it deosn't support programtic auth, you need to authenticate every 90 minutes, to use the command on a specific store, this is one of the few issues that are discussed in the Shopify CLI 3.0 repo.
+There are some few caveats to this workflow, the first is that the `shopify theme dev` command deosn't support `--password` flag which means it deosn't support programtic auth, you need to authenticate every 90 minutes, to use the command on a specific store, this is one of the few issues that are discussed in the Shopify CLI 3.0 repo.
 Check refrences below for more informations.

 ## References